SS Lurline (1932): Lurline (1908)

 Matson built a steamship named Lurline in 1908; one which carried mainly freight, yet could hold 51 passengers along with 65 crew.
 This steamer served Matson for 20 years, including a stint with United States Shipping Board during World War I. Matson died in 1917; his company continued under a board of directors.

 Lurline Matson married William P. Roth in 1914; in 1927, Roth became president of Matson Lines.
 That same year had SS Malolo (Hawaiian for "flying fish") enter service inaugurating a higher class of tourist travel to Hawaii.
 In 1928, Roth sold the old steamship Lurline to the Alaska Packers' Association.
 That ship served various duties including immigration and freight under the Yugoslavian flag (renamed Radnik) and was finally broken up in 1953.

 Lurline (1963, ex-Matsonia, ex-Monterey)

 The sister liner originally christened SS Monterey (1931) first was renamed Matsonia (1956) and then Lurline (1963), replacing her sister ships of the same names for the Matson Line as they were retired from service.
 Lurline (1963) was eventually sold to Chandris Lines in 1970 and was renamed Britanis, where she served Caribbean routes until 1994; after a brief stint as a floating barracks in Guantanamo Bay, Cuba, she was sold again in 1998 and renamed Belofin-1.
 While under tow en route to a scrapyard in India, she capsized and sank in 2000 off the coast of South Africa.

+In popular culture

+Joan Didion mentions Lurline in several of the essays included in her books Slouching Towards Bethlehem (1968) and The White Album (1979), in which she discusses Hawaii's place in the popular imagination of Californians like herself and her family.
+The ship is also referenced in her 1963 debut novel Run, River and her 1984 novel Democracy, which is partly set in Honolulu.